Skip to main content

 City-Initiated Address Changes

-An address change can also occur when the existing address numbering on a particular roadway poses a threat to the public health, safety or welfare (for example, odd numbers on even side of street, sequencing error).
-The Mayor and City Council may change the address numbering after public notice.
+An address change may also occur when existing address numbering on a roadway poses a threat to public health, safety, or welfare.
+Examples include odd-numbered addresses located on the even-numbered side of a street or address sequencing errors.

 Street Name Changes

-The conditions and process to rename a road can be found in the City’s Municipal Code.
+The conditions and process for renaming a roadway are outlined in the City’s Municipal Code.

-Please contact the City's Planning and Zoning staff at 770-730-5600 to inquire about a street name change.
+Please contact the City’s Planning and Zoning staff at 770-730-5600 for questions regarding street name changes.

 Street Name Change Process